yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 What epicboy did was simply copy the first frame in the bitstream, so that essentially the first and second frame are the same, and thus, exploiting this fact, the header information can be passed to FFmpeg so it stops complaining.

-Alas, the joys of software development are but infinite in this world.
+Alas, the joys of software development are fleeting in this world.

 ## General bugfixes